Has PR the stomach to steal a slice of the digital marketing pie? / The Sarah Hall column

 It’s not just businesses that want a more rounded service from PRs either.

-Helen Dalby, editor at ncjMedia, which publishes the Chronicle, Journal and Sunday Sun in the North East of England, says that what journalists require from PR practitioners has also changed.
+Helen Dalby, editor at ncjMedia, which publishes the Chronicle (external link), Journal and Sunday Sun in the North East of England, says that what journalists require from PR practitioners has also changed.

 “Whether a campaign is editorial or paid, we generally offer an approach that integrates content across all our platforms – mobile, desktop, social and print.
 We look for technical and content expertise and will work with whichever discipline can supply this.”

 Ultimately, the message is clear: PR practitioners need to be much more progressive, innovative and pacey when it comes to change.
 Expertise can be developed or hired, where the skillset is not a natural fit.

 Agencies enjoying success are those that are service-oriented with looser, more adaptive structures that allow them to pair the appropriate expertise to a communications campaign – whichever discipline that has traditionally sat within.

 As a practitioner, you might not like it, but the choice is to deal with the dissonance, or PR might just die.